2.5% span length.

 Upper quartile length:

-It is that value of fibre length for which 3/4 of all the observed values in whole representative sample are lower, and 1/4 of all the observed value in whole representative sample are higher.
+It is that value of fibre length for which 3/4 of all the observed values in the whole representative sample are lower, and 1/4 of all the observed value in the whole representative sample are higher.

 It is very difficult to define effective length technically. “ The upper quartile of a numerical length which is determined by making an arbitrary construction of a representative simple.
-This upper quartile length is called effective length of fibres”.
-In this arbitrary construction the fibres eliminated are shorter than half of the effective length.
+This upper quartile length is called the effective length of fibres”.
+In this arbitrary construction, the fibres eliminated are shorter than half of the effective length.